Envirometrix/PredictiveSoilMapping/main.md

 *model-based*, i.e. are only valid under the assumptions made by the geostatistical model.
 A truly *model-free* assessment of the map accuracy can (only) be obtained by probability-based validation [@Brus2011EJSS].
-For this we need independent sample i.e. a sample that was not used to build the model and make the predictions, and that, in addition, was selected from the study area using a probabilistic sampling design.
+For this we need an independent sample i.e. a sample that was not used to build the model and make the predictions, and that, in addition, was selected from the study area using a probabilistic sampling design.